diffplug/spotless-cli/README.md

   -s, --style=<style>    The style to use for the palantir java format.
                          One of: PALANTIR, AOSP, GOOGLE
                          (default: PALANTIR)
+  -v, --use-version=<useVersion>
+                         The version of palantir java format to use.
+                         (default: 2.80.0)
   -V, --version          Print version information and exit.

 ✅ This step supports the following file type: Java